epireve/uk-gateway/README.md

 # UK Gateway

-This repository contains the UK Gateway project, which includes a Next.js web application and data processing components.
+This repository contains the UK Gateway project, which includes a web portal for managing UK company data and data processing components.

 ## Project Structure